KinkumaDesign/BBModel/README.md

 It removes callbacks for some event using off("eventName").
 It also remove specified callback using callbackId.
 You can get callbackId from events.on method's return value.

-Note: If you use self keyword in closure, you have to use [unowned self] in it to prevent memory leak.
+Note: If you use self keyword in a closure, you have to use [unowned self] in it to prevent memory leak.

 Resolving Strong Reference Cycles for Closures
 <https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID57>

-You must remove all callbacks before Events object deinit. off() with no argument removes call callbacks.
+You must remove all callbacks before Events object deinit.

+off() with no argument removes all callbacks.

 ```swift
 var event:Events = Events()